physimals/asl-docs/gui_tutorial.rst

 case, would be to open the data in ``fsleyes`` and look at the timeseries: the raw intensity of both label and control images for one PLD are different to those from another PLD (due to the background suprresion).
-THe timeseries for the raw data looks like a series of steps, indicating the repeated measurements from each PLD are grouped together (grouped by 'repeats').
+The timeseries for the raw data looks like a series of steps, indicating the repeated measurements from each PLD are grouped together (grouped by 'PLDs').

 Once we are happy with the PWI and data order, we can set the 'Acquisition parameters':